fallen-icarus/meditations-blog/The DeFi Hypothesis/README.md

 For example, without trusted institutions to manage credit histories, users will happily adopt the trustless credit histories enabled by the DeFi layer 1\.
 Credit histories are the foundation of economic identities, and critical for entrepreneurship and wealth accumulation.
-Enabled by mobile apps or local entrepreneurs building on the DeFi layer 1, these trustless credit histories will gain traction among tech-savvy citizens desperate for economic tools beyond unreliable institutions.
+Enabled by mobile apps and local entrepreneurs building on the DeFi layer 1, these trustless credit histories will gain traction among tech-savvy citizens desperate for economic tools beyond unreliable institutions.

 Not only is TradFi unable to supply credit histories to these troubled regions, but even if it